-JKSIS Certificates of Specialization
+JKSIS Certificates

-JKSIS Certificates of Specialization provide substantial education in an academic discipline, represent the achievement of competence in a well-defined area of study, and they are embedded within degree programs.
-Certificates of Specialization appear on transcripts associated with an awarded degree.
+JKSIS Certificates (officially called "Certificates of Specialization") provide substantial education in an academic discipline, represent the achievement of competence in a well-defined area of study, and they are embedded within degree programs.
+Certificates appear on transcripts associated with an awarded degree.